Kenya · ITGNC & LGB Court Victories

 Strategic litigation is at the heart of the fight for equality in Kenya.
 Each court victory sets binding legal precedent, builds constitutional jurisprudence, and affirms that the Constitution of Kenya protects every person — regardless of sexual orientation, gender identity, or sex characteristics.

-The victories documented on this page were achieved through years of coordinated effort by organisations including NGLHRC, GALCK+, Jinsiangu, LRF, IPSK and many community advocates.
+The victories documented on this page were achieved through years of coordinated effort by organisations including NGLHRC, Jinsiangu, KHCR and many Civil Society Organization .
 They belong to every ITGNC and LGB person in Kenya.

 See the Cases →